 Many dogs prefer drinking cool water on hot days.
 In this article, I’ll explain why a cool water source can be beneficial, along with four of the best dog water bowl coolers.

-- What Are The Benefits of a Cooling Bowl for Pets?
+- What Are The Benefits of a Cooling Bowl?

 - Frequently Asked Questions

 Humans love a refreshing drink when it’s hot – and dogs are the same!
 Keeping water cool also encourages your pet to drink more, which is essential for avoiding dehydration.

 Ice cubes are a short-term solution, but they need to be topped up throughout the day.
 A better option is to buy a dog water bowl cooler.
 These keep water chilled for longer, ensuring your dog always has access to a refreshing drink.